 consumers in their communities.

-Under the program, Treasury will provide up to $9 billion in capital directly to depository institutions that are certified Community Development Financial Institutions (CDFIs) or minority depository institutions (MDIs) to, among other things, provide loans, grants, and forbearance for small businesses, minority-owned businesses, and consumers, especially in low-income and underserved communities, that may be disproportionately impacted by the economic effects of the COVID-19 pandemic.
+Under the program, Treasury will provide up to $9 billion in capital directly to depository institutions that are certified Community Development Financial Institutions (CDFIs) or minority depository institutions (MDIs) to, among other things, provide loans for small businesses, minority-owned businesses, and consumers, especially in low-income and underserved communities, that may be disproportionately impacted by the economic effects of the COVID-19 pandemic.
 Treasury will set aside $2 billion for CDFIs and MDIs with less than $500 million in assets and an additional $2 billion for CDFIs and MDIs with less than $2 billion in assets.

 Treasury enabled an application portal as the only way for eligible low- and moderateincome community financial institutions to apply.

 The Consolidated Appropriations Act, 2021, indicates that the ECIP is intended to support low- and moderate-income communities, minority communities, rural communities, underserved areas, consumers, small businesses, and nonprofit organizations, among others.
 Treasury took factors such as these statutory considerations into account when it determined the investment amount that eligible institutions would receive under the ECIP, particularly if the aggregate amounts requested by eligible institutions exceed available program funds.
 Using information provided in ECIP applications, Treasury determined a methodology for allocating available funds and determining investment amounts.

 As a Minority Depository Institution, Banesco USA has a strong track record of lending to